Skip to Main ContentSearch Site

 Ron Cavallaro serves as general counsel to CCRI.
 Since 2006, he has also served as general counsel to the Rhode Island Council on Postsecondary Education.
 Prior to that time, he was legal counsel for the Department of Labor and Training and worked there in part-time and full-time capacities for just over 20 years.
 From 1995 to 2009, Cavallaro also was a member of the adjunct faculty at the Southern New England School of Law, now the University of Massachusetts School of Law.
 Contact Ron Cavallaro.

-Sybil BaileySybil Bailey, Director of Institutional Equity and Human Resources
+Sybil BaileySybil Bailey, Executive Director of Labor and Personnel Relations

 Deb Zielinski Deb Zielinski, Assistant to the President